webmachinelearning/model-loader/README.md

 If the model format isn’t stable, and conversion between model formats is impossible or slow, backwards compatibility could require bundling multiple ML runtime versions.
 That could lead to bloat.
 Of course, with client-side solutions, the ML runtime is loaded separately for every site, so there’s even more potential bloat.

+Another idea is to make sure that there are polyfills, and set the expectation that the API will be versioned, and older versions will be deprecated and removed.

 ## ML is evolving quickly.
 How will this stay up to date?